Download & Other Tools

 -

-Foster care is intended to provide temporary, safe living arrangements and therapeutic services for children who cannot remain safely at home due to child maltreatment or for children whose parents are unable to provide adequate care.
+Foster care is intended to provide temporary, safe living arrangements and therapeutic services for children and youth who cannot remain safely at home because of risk for maltreatment or inadequate care.
 The U.S. foster care system aims to safely reunify children with their parents or secure another permanent home, e.g., through adoption.
-However, too often this goal is not achieved (1, 2).
-Instead, many children spend years in foster homes or group homes, often moving multiple times (1, 3).
-These children are at increased risk for a variety of emotional, physical, behavioral, and academic problems (3).
-Recognizing these issues, advocates and policymakers have made efforts to safely reduce the number of children living in foster care.
-While the number of children in care has decreased substantially in the U.S. and California over the previous decade, California continues to have the largest number of children entering the system (4, 5).
+Often this goal is not achieved, however, especially for older children and those with disabilities (1).
+Instead, many children spend years in foster family homes or group homes, often moving many times (1).

 Sources for this narrative: